zhaomenghuan/flutter-mini-program/README.md

 # Flutter MiniProgram

-A Flutter's mini-program development framework by parsing HTML and CSS.
+A Flutter's mini-program development framework by parsing HTML、CSS and JS / Dart.
 This Project is inspired by [FlutterHtmlView](https://github.com/PonnamKarthik/FlutterHtmlView).

 ## Features

 - Convert html tags to flutter widgets
 - Support use css to rendering flutter widgets
-- Support template compile and data binding.
-(TODO)
+- Support template compile and data binding

 ## Framework